 And clearly, the Lexington Green re-enactment is an important, educational event, and one that should continue annually, and remain forever free.

 In fact, contrary to my limited previous understanding, the Lexington Minutemen Company, as organizers of the event, has had to fight to keep the event free and devoid of distractions and profiteering.
 One year, they were approached with an offer to make a special, ticketed area only available to paying spectators.
 They judiciously refused.
 In another case, a major news media outlet wanted aerial coverage of the event via helicopter, but ultimately ruined the event with their chopper’s noise, and the Lexington Minutemen have since refused further requests for helicopter coverage.

 The point is, with the number of spectators each year numbering in the thousands, and with very limited space for the event, the spectator situation will likely always be imperfect.
 Yet the Lexington Minutemen Company, who serve not just as re-enactors, but also as the event’s organizers, are steadfastly dedicated to doing all they can to put on a great event each year.
-Moreover, they are mindful of distractions to the spectators, doing their best to spectator nuisances whenever they can (such as the occasional step-ladders brought by spectators and setup to block the view of others).
+Moreover, they are mindful of distractions to the spectators, doing their best to limit spectator nuisances whenever they can (such as the occasional step-ladders brought by spectators and setup to block the view of others).

-The other point, the one I share to those who might read this and attend a future re-enactment event, is that you stand somewhere well way from the viewing stand, preferably on the north side of the Green.
+The other point, the one I share to those who might read this and attend a future re-enactment event, is that you should stand somewhere well away from the viewing stand, preferably on the north side of the Green.
 In this way, you would avoid standing being the limited ticketed section and get a great view.
-I think the best spot would be immediately across from the view stand.
+I think the best spot would be immediately across from the viewing stand.
 And of course, it should go without saying: get there well before the dawn affair starts, an hour at least.

 And if you see small children there at the event who cannot see the important educational re-enactment, encourage them to squeeze their way to the front.
 It is important that people continue to learn the values and lessons of the Revolution.